 Wouldn’t you love to develop this same godly confidence in your kids?
 It’s something that my husband and I continually—and imperfectly—seek to do (with God’s help).

-My husband and I firmly believe that if our kids can grasp these 11 biblical truths they will become those joyful, intentional, confident kids that we long for them to become.
+My husband and I firmly believe that if our kids can grasp these 11 biblical truths we will be raising the happy, confident kids we long for them to become.

 Note: I’ve written each one from God’s perspective as if He were speaking to our kids directly.